TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

    .. important::

-      If you did not just fork and clone but are using a local reporitory, you created a while ago:
+      If you did not just fork and clone but are using a local repository, you created a while ago:

       #.
 Make sure the repository is up-to-date by pulling from upstream as described
          in :ref:`contribute-edit-locally-more-changes`.
       #.
-Always branch from *latest* (or *master*, if that is the name of the main branch).
+Always branch from *master* (see also :ref:`tip-branches-master`).
-         If you have still checked out a feature branch, switch back to *latest* or *master*
+         If you have still checked out a feature branch, switch back to  *master*
          first:

          .. code-block:: bash

             git checkout master

    For example, create the branch `feature/changes-in-cgl`: